drbluetongue/eunoscosmo/ECU and TCU/Aftermarket ECU.md

 You will need to run both the stock ECU, and the stock TCU.
 Currently I am working on emulating the remaining stock ECU pins in order to remove it, and run it with just the TCU.

-The TCU requires the following to be still pinned to the stock ECU (or shared with stock ECU and aftermarket ECU) to keep it from throwing limp mode.
+The stock ECU requires the following to be remain pinned at a bare minimum (or shared with stock ECU and aftermarket ECU) to keep it from throwing limp mode.
+If in doubt, leave everything still going to stock ECU except stuff you want to run on your other ECU e.g. injector, ignition, CAS, coolant & IAT etc. The stock ECU will happily work without these connected - for example if it has no coolant temp connected it defaults to 80c.

 Torque down